dusenberrymw/sicp/ch1/1.1/notes.scm.md

     ```
 * Logical operations:
   * `(and <e_1> ... <e_N>)`
     * Evaluate expressions one at a time, left to right.
 If any expression is false, then stop evaluating and return false.
-Otherwise, all expressions are true **and return the value of the last one**.
+Otherwise, _all expressions are true_ **and return the value of the last one**.
     * This is another example of a _special form_, because the subexpressions will not necessarily be evaluated each time
   * `(or <e_1> ... <e_N>)`
-    * Evaluate expressions one at a time, left to right.
-If any expression is true, then stop evaluating and return the value of that expression.
+    * Evaluate expressions one at a time, left to right.  _If any expression is true_, then stop evaluating and **return the value of that expression**.
 Otherwise, all expressions are false and return false.
     * This is another example of a _special form_
   * `(not <e>)`
     * Return true if expression is false, and false if expression is true.